electerious/Lychee/readme.md

 ### Settings

 Sign in and click the gear on the top left corner to change your settings.
-If you want to edit them manually: MySQL details are stored in `php/config.php`.
+If you want to edit them manually: MySQL details are stored in `data/config.php`.
 Other options and settings are stored directly in the database.
 [Settings &#187;](docs/md/Settings.md)

 ### Update

-1. Replace all files, excluding `uploads/`
+1. Replace all files, excluding `uploads/` and `data/`
 2. Open Lychee and enter your database details

 ### FTP Upload